Machine Learning Electroweakino Production: Interpretation

 Fig.\ \ref{fig:interpretation-corr-low} depicts correlation coefficients between the NN output and \logpt of the first 100 particles (ordered by \pt from the largest transverse momentum).
 The left panel of Fig.\ \ref{fig:interpretation-corr-low} is for a sample with Wino signal, and the right panel is for a sample with Higgsinos.
 In both cases an equal amount of signal and background is mixed.
 The comparison between the two plots reveals a clear difference.
-For Winos, $p_{\rm T}$s of the first 71 particles are correlated with the score, while particles further in the list are anti-correlated.
+For Winos, $p_{\rm T}$s of the first 60 particles are correlated with the score, while particles further in the list are anti-correlated.
 For Higgsinos, $p_{\rm T}$s of all of the first 100 particles are positively correlated with the NN output.
 In both cases, the largest correlations are for the first 10-15 particles, then drops.
+This implies the soft particle information gives a subleading contribution to the classification.
+We therefore expect the classification result is not highly sensitive to the exact modelling of soft activities and pileup effects.
 Clearly, $p_{\rm T}$s of the first few particles contribute to the \pt of the leading or second leading jet and are therefore related to highly boosted jets from squark decays.
 Anti-correlations visible in the Wino case indicate that the presence (we pad particles with zeros if there are less than 250 in an event) of more soft particles is probably related to the presence of ISR jets and background-origin, which would explain why large \pt cuts deteriorate the classification performance.
 Interestingly, the behaviour of the Higgsino model is different.

-We have checked that for the SM background and $0~\tilde q$ events $p_{\rm T}$s of the first 100 particles are correlated positively.
-For $1~\tilde q$ and $2~\tilde q$ events, a strong correlation is observed for the first 40-60 hardest particles, while succeeding softer ones are anticorrelated with the score.
-The effect is, however, weaker in the Higgsino case, resulting in the differences between left and right panels in Fig.\ \ref{fig:interpretation-corr-low}.
+We have investigated the cause of this difference.
+For the SM background events, the transverse momenta, $p_{\rm T}$, of the first 100 particles are always positively correlated for both Higgsino and Wino samples.
+In the case of $1~\tilde q$ and $2~\tilde q$ events, a strong positive correlation is observed for the hardest 40–60 particles in Wino samples and 50–70 particles in Higgsino samples.
+Beyond this range, the softer particles are anticorrelated with the neural network score.
+This effect is, however, weaker for Higgsino sample.
+For signal events containing only ISR jets ($0~\tilde q$), the ~70 hardest particles exhibit a positive correlation with the NN score for both types of electroweakinos.
+However, the softer particles show differing behavior: they are positively correlated in the case of Higgsinos, while slightly negatively correlated for Winos.
+All these effects combined result in the difference between the two panels in Fig. \ref{fig:interpretation-corr-low}.